ArtifexSoftware/ghostpdl/README.txt

 There is also an experimental solution file which builds GhostXPS as xps\obj\gxps.exe.

-The makefiles default to supporting MSVC 8 (2005) To use another version, append it to the nmake command line, for example:
+The makefiles default to supporting MSVC 9 (2008 edition) To use another  version, append it to the nmake command line, for example:

 cd main
 nmake -f pcl6_msvc.mak MSVC_VERSION=6